vlsi-lab/TRNG/README.md

 # Introduction

-In the **TRNG** repository you can find a possible hardware implementation of a Ring Oscillator-based True Random Number Generator, with or without the additional conditioning through the Keccak function (inserire riferimento repo Keccak?).
+In the **TRNG** repository you can find a possible hardware implementation of a Ring Oscillator-based True Random Number Generator, with or without the additional conditioning through the Keccak function (inserire riferimento repo Keccak).
 The repository is structured in such way that the component can be easily integrated as an external accelerator in the X-HEEP microcontroller; to only use the stand-alone components, just consider the "src" folders in each branch.

 [X-Heep](https://github.com/esl-epfl/x-heep.git) (eXtendable Heterogeneous Energy-Efficient Platform) is a RISC-V microcontroller described in SystemVerilog that can be configured to target small and tiny platforms as well as extended to support accelerators.
+For a correct step-by-step integration of the TRNG, follow the indications given in the X-HEEP documentation.

 The repository is organized as follows.